-For the year ended December 31, 2015, the District recognized pension expense in the amounts of \$651,696 and \$(203) for Classic and PEPRA plans, respectively.
+For the years ended December 31, 2016 and 2015, the District recognized pension expense in the amounts of (\$414,761) and (\$798,722) and respectively.

 The amortization period differs depending on the source of the gain or loss.
 The difference between projected and actual earnings is amortized over 5-years straight line.
 All other amounts are amortized straight-line over the average expected remaining service lives of all members that are provided with benefits (active, inactive and retired) as of the beginning of the measurement period.